Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model definition

-To get more insight on how the spin-moments $\Wn$ are related to the spectral dependence of $\P_\nu$, let us first consider the particular case of small distortions of the polarized SED around the pivot SED ($|\sumn \asn \Wn| \ll 1$).
-Taking the logarithm of Eq.~\eqref{eq:PnuW}, recalling that $\ln(1+x)\sim x$ for $x\ll 1$, we obtain the approximation
+To gain further insight into how the spin-moments, $\Wn$, are related to the spectral dependence of $\P_\nu$, we first consider the specific case of small distortions of the polarized SED around the pivot SED ($|\sumn \asn \Wn| \ll 1$).
+Taking the logarithm of Eq.~\eqref{eq:PnuW} and using the approximation $\ln(1+x)\sim x$ for $x\ll 1$, we obtain